Parsalimi/Truth-Table/README.md

   <img src="images/pic1.png" alt="Example 1" width="25%" />
   <img src="images/pic2.png" alt="Example " width="55%" />
 </p>
+This project was developed as part of my coursework for the “Basics of Mathematical Science” course at IAU SRB.
+Inspired by the fundamental concepts of logic and Boolean algebra, I created this truth table generator from scratch, without relying on any external modules or libraries.
+The goal was to deepen my understanding of logical operations, truth values, and the systematic representation of logical expressions.
 This is a simple yet powerful Truth Table Generator that can handle complex logical expressions.
 It supports various logical operators such as → (implication), ↔ (equivalence), ∧ (conjunction), ∨ (disjunction), and ~ (negation).
 The tool also automatically detects and handles parentheses in the input expression.

 ## Features